Foyoman/wizzy-wig-client/public/files/welcome.md

 ## Feature Overview

 This app was developed with a focus on a fluid and intuitive experience with file navigation and tab management.
-Major features of `wizzy wig` include:
+Major features of `wizzy-wig` include:

 - What You See Is What You Get (WYSIWYG) markdown parsing
 - Browser-like tab management